Nguyễn Cao Kỳ: 1967 elections

 The adverse publicity embarrassed Washington; instead of hearing reports about progress and good governance in South Vietnam, most reports focused on corruption and fraud.
-The heavy and negative coverage of the election provoked angry debate in the U.S. Congress, criticising Kỳ's junta and Johnson's policies.
+The heavy and negative coverage of the election provoked angry debate in the US Congress, criticising Kỳ's junta and Johnson's policies.
 Such sentiment came from both houses and political parties.
-On 10 August 57 members of the United States House of Representatives signed a statement condemning Kỳ's electoral malpractices and threatening a review of U.S. policy in Vietnam.
+On 10 August 57 members of the United States House of Representatives signed a statement condemning Kỳ's electoral malpractices and threatening a review of US policy in Vietnam.

 Kỳ and Thiệu were reluctant to campaign and meet the populace as they saw such events as liabilities rather than opportunities to win over the public, and showed little interest in gaining popular support in any case, as they could always count on a rigging of the ballot.
 The CIA reported that the pair had no intention of participating on the arranged rallies with the civilian candidates because they felt that "possible heckling from the audience that would be too humiliating."
 Thiệu and Kỳ were correct; they made one public campaign appearance at a rally, where a very disapproving crowd in Huế assailed Kỳ as a "hooligan" and "cowboy leader".
 Kỳ and Thiệu decided to campaign indirectly by appearing at set piece ceremonial appointments, such as transferring land titles to peasants, as hostile elements from the general population were less likely to be present.
 Thiệu took a restrained and more moderate stance during the campaign toward the issue of democracy, while Kỳ, the public face of the ticket and the incumbent government, went on the attack, damaging the pair's image and supposed commitment to democracy.
 Kỳ did not hide his distaste for democracy or his opponents and "described the civilian candidates as 'ordure' [dirt, filth, excrement], 'traitors,' and 'destroyers of the national interest.'"
 He continued on to say that if his opponents continued to attack him, he would cancel the poll.
 In the accompanying senate election, Kỳ openly endorsed 11 slates, but only one was successful in gaining one of the six seats.

-1967–71: Vice President
+1967–71: vice president

-He served as vice president to President Nguyễn Văn Thiệu, although behind the scenes there was a fierce rivalry that left Kỳ marginalized.
+He served as vice president to Thiệu, although behind the scenes there was a fierce rivalry that left Kỳ marginalized.
 In the aftermath of the Tết Offensive, Thiệu enforced martial law and used the situation to consolidate his personal power.
 Kỳ's supporters in the military and the administration were quickly removed from power, arrested, or exiled, ending any hopes of Kỳ exerting any power through the SMC or elsewhere.
-Alienated from Thiệu, Kỳ intended to oppose him in the 1971 elections, but Thiệu introduced laws to stop most of his rivals from running.
+Alienated from Thiệu, Kỳ intended to oppose him in the 1971 election, but Thiệu introduced laws to stop most of his rivals from running.
 Realizing that the poll would be rigged, Kỳ withdrew from politics.
 Thiệu ran unopposed and took 94 percent of the vote.